JackLawhorn/Heavens-Above-Gardens-Below/Posts/(Theme) Religion and worship.md

 This may be leaning into the mechanics of divinity a little too far for this particular theme, but I have always loved settings where all real-world mythologies are presented as true and warring or even overlapping.
 Even when not explicitly stated this is a more solipsistic approach, where the gods themselves can be boiled down to the concept of tulpas or thoughtforms.
 In this sort of a system, divinity is almost a two-way relationship, a symbiotic relationship.
 Yes, the gods have power beyond anything the mortals could even understand but they themselves only exist because belief in them exists.
 This is a really interesting idea and ties into some themes I'm planning to explore in the final chapters, the last ages of this setting.

 So yes, the point of worship is that both parties benefit.
-This makes sense as a flow of [[albedo]] between the two within the [[Astral Sphere]].
+This makes sense as a flow of [[Albedo]] between the two within the [[Astral Sphere]].
 And during and throughout this flow, benefits are bestowed on both, either great or small.

 ---